 A COVID centre is a separate facility created as an extension of primary care to help direct suspected COVID positive patients for assessment.

-This keeps practice free to deal with any other medical problems that will still arise.
+This keeps practice free to deal with any other medical problems.
 Triage will still occur at the practice most likely via phone and enable referral to the centre if required.

 There are three categories of patient that might be assessed at a COVID centre: